- Why is Shopping Cart Abandonment a Common Issue in Ecommerce Apps?

 We all have a long list of items that we want to purchase.
 A wish list lets your user bundle all on that list.
 With emerging technologies, Smart Wish List can make you stand out and nurture your audience.

-The basket works and that is why the cart format has stuck.
-But very few have the Wish List feature.
+But very few applications have the Wish List feature.

-Taking an example of an m-commerce app that deals in clothes.
+Take an example of an m-commerce app that deals in clothes.
 Suppose a user really likes a scarf but can’t find a matching pullover with it.
-Wishlist helps your customers to make a bundle of items in their own time.
+The wishlist helps your customers to make a bundle of items in their own time.

-Wish least can also help manufacturers make pre-launch bookings, like on new gadgets before the price is disclosed.
-This brings a lot of customer feedback to the retailers and manufacturers to devise combos, offers, and discounts on selective merchandise.
-These are all part of the Shopping cart page best practices.
+The wishlist can also help manufacturers make pre-launch bookings, for instance on new gadgets, before the price is disclosed.
+This brings a lot of customer feedback to retailers and manufacturers to devise combos, offers, and discounts on selective merchandise.
+These are all part of the shopping cart page best practices.

 Now make the wish list feature smart.
-Add options to categorize the wish list for birthdays, anniversaries, paydays and others.
-Allow users to share the wish lists with each other.
+Add options to categorize the wish list for birthdays, anniversaries, paydays, and others.
+Allow users to share their wishlists with others.